Generic name: CYCLOSPORINE 100mg in 1mL

 Newly Transplanted Patients

 The initial oral dose of Gengraf® Oral Solution (cyclosporine oral solution, USP [MODIFIED]) can be given 4 to 12 hours prior to transplantation or be given postoperatively.
 The initial dose of Gengraf® varies depending on the transplanted organ and the other immunosuppressive agents included in the immunosuppressive protocol.
 In newly transplanted patients, the initial oral dose of Gengraf® is the same as the initial oral dose of Sandimmune®.
-Suggested initial doses are available from the results of a 1994 survey of the use of Sandimmune® in U.S. transplant centers.
-The mean ± SD initial doses were 9 ± 3 mg/kg/day for renal transplant patients (75 centers), 8 ± 4 mg/kg/day for liver transplant patients (30 centers), and 7 ± 3 mg/kg/day for heart transplant patients (24 centers).
+Suggested initial doses are available from the results of a 1994 survey of the use of Sandimmune® in US transplant centers.
+The mean ± SD initial doses were 9±3 mg/kg/day for renal transplant patients (75 centers), 8±4 mg/kg/day for liver transplant patients (30 centers), and 7±3 mg/kg/day for heart transplant patients (24 centers).
 Total daily doses were divided into two equal daily doses.
-The Gengraf® dose is subsequently adjusted to achieve a pre-defined cyclosporine blood concentration (see DOSAGE AND ADMINISTRATION - Blood Concentration Monitoring in Transplant Patients, below).
-If cyclosporine trough blood concentrations are used, the target range is the same for Gengraf® as for Sandimmune®.
-Using the same trough concentration target range for Gengraf® as for Sandimmune® results in greater cyclosporine exposure when Gengraf® is administered (see CLINICAL PHARMACOLOGY - Pharmacokinetics, Absorption).
-Dosing should be titrated based on clinical assessments of rejection and tolerability.
+The Gengraf® dose is subsequently adjusted to achieve a pre-defined cyclosporine blood concentration.
+(See Blood Concentration Monitoring in Transplant Patients, below) If cyclosporine trough blood concentrations are used, the target range is the same for Gengraf® as for Sandimmune®.
+Using the same trough concentration target range for Gengraf® as for Sandimmune® results in greater cyclosporine exposure when Gengraf® is administered.
+(See Pharmacokinetics, Absorption) Dosing should be titrated based on clinical assessments of rejection and tolerability.
 Lower Gengraf® doses may be sufficient as maintenance therapy.

 Conversion From Sandimmune® Oral Solution (Cyclosporine Oral Solution, USP) To Gengraf® Oral Solution (Cyclosporine Oral Solution, USP [MODIFIED]) in Transplant Patients